[MEDIA RELEASE] First solar-powered balcony facade completed in Finland using Lumon’s eRailing technology

 Solar energy without large investments

 Lumon eRailing helps housing companies reduce their energy consumption and can also support eligibility for green housing loans.
 In new construction projects, it can improve a building’s energy efficiency rating (E-value) and enable more efficient land use.
-When installed as part of a facade renovation, the electricity generated by eRailing can cover up to one-third of the average two-room apartment’s electricity consumption, which is equivalent to approximately 85 sauna sessions in an electric sauna.
+When installed as part of a facade renovation, the electricity generated by eRailing can cover up to one-third of the average two-room apartment’s electricity consumption in Finland, which is equivalent to approximately 85 sauna sessions in an electric sauna.

 “Reducing the carbon footprint of construction and housing is essential, and innovation plays a key role in this effort.
 Lumon eRailing integrates solar energy into urban construction without compromising building aesthetics or requiring major structural modifications.
 The safe eRailing system is a significant step toward more energy-efficient homes and a more sustainable urban environment,” states Risto Kivioja, CTO of Lumon Invest Oy.